web-platform-dx/web-features/docs/CONTRIBUTING.md

 To generate your feature's dist file, once your feature is associated with one or more BCD keys:

 1. Run the command `npm run dist`.
+   Optionally, run `npm run dist -- features/<feature-id>.yml` to regenerate only your feature's dist file.

 1. Check that a new file, named after your feature ID, and with the `.yml.dist` file extension exists, and open the file.